0x474552/discord-ts/README.md

 - Add new events to `src/events/index.ts`
 - Keep secrets in `.env`
 - Keep reusable project behavior in `config.json`

+## Issues

+- Should you come across an issue or feel like certain part of the codes or files have a better implementation, do not hesitate to open a new issue!

 The source includes extra inline comments in the runtime-critical files so this can double as a learning template, not just a starter zip.